TatshSiow/HyperOptimize/README.md

 ## Requirements
 Device using HyperOS\

 ## Dev Notes
 * **MIUI** not tested
 * **Brick Rescue Module** is always recommended
 * **NOT GUARANTEED** to work on all builds
+* Please manually change the _install.sh_ script if you want specific apps to not be disabled (eg. Gboard)

 Tested on EliteROM (Xiaomi 13:Fuxi)